dkconnect/mergers/README.md

 # Future Directions

 I'd like to add a time series components to this project, evaluating how the stock price of companies predicted to be involved in M&A changes throughout a merger.
 Given the influence that media has on prices, it would also be interesting to see how the timing of article publication affects these prices.
 Perhaps then M&A trends could be better understood and investments be better made.

-# Usage

-Install the necessary dependencies from [here](src/requirements.txt) and dig into the M&A world.

-# Applications

-Despite the current limitations, the theoretical concept of this project holds practical implications for investors/financial analysts.
-By providing insights into factors that influence M&A decisions, the models can serve as indicators for potential M&A deals.
-Hopefully, by continuing to refine these models and involving more data, M&A deals can be quickly foreseen.